 The Dean’s List is an academic honor list computed after fall and spring semesters.
 To qualify for the lists, students must complete at least 12 graded credit hours and achieve a 3.5 or higher GPA for the term.
 Courses graded CR/NC are not counted toward the 12 hours.

 Westminster College provides equal access to academically qualified students with physical, psychological, or learning disabilities.
 Students must disclose their disability to the program coordinator in the START Center and provide documentation verifying the nature of their disability for review.
 Students are referred off campus for assessment and evaluation.
 Accommodations for each student are determined on an individual basis prior to each semester.
 If you are presented with a Faculty Request for Accommodations by a student with a disability, please read it carefully, as it will outline the nature of the student's accommodations that faculty members are required to provide.
 The Disability Services Program Coordinator, Ginny DeWitt (801-832-2281), is available to consult with faculty and academic advisors regarding disability-related services.
-Susan Heath, Assistant Provost for Student Enagement and Retention, is the ADA coordinator for the campus.
-You can contact her at 801-832-2283.
+Jason Sweat, Risk Management Coordinator, is the current ADA coordinator for the campus.
+You can contact him at 801-832-2657.